usingMaths.com

 So!
 C# Fun Practice Exercise - List Even Numbers

-C# Code for Even Numbers class.
+C# Code for Even Numbers - Class File.

 using System.Collections.Generic;